KeyteqLabs/ezexceed-guide/en/faq.md

 Frequently asked questions
 ==========================

+## I cant see the changes even though I've published

+1. Very often this is because a site is configured with two translation languages where one is the default used for editing, and the other is the one actually displayed!
+Ensure you are editing the correct translation, and if both languages are not used, make sure it is removed from the installation.
+2. If **#1** did not work, the issue is often cache blocks that are overly eager.

 ## My jquery plugins are gone / my jquery is overwritten

 This is due to how Exceed supports the `ezie` extension.
 Specify your jquery dependency through `ezjscore` and the